Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: Multimodal Large Language Models (MLLMs)

-MLLMs enable richer scenario generation by leveraging diverse modalities such as video, GPS, crash reports, and potentially LiDAR point clouds, allowing for more realistic, structured, and risk-aware synthesis beyond the limits of image-based VLMs.
+\textbf{Safety-critical Scenario Generation:} \revB{\gls{mllm}-based safety-critical scenario generation focuses on synthesizing rare and high-risk driving situations by leveraging heterogeneous modalities such as videos, GPS traces, and crash reports.
+By reasoning jointly over spatial, temporal, and semantic cues, these methods reconstruct or generate corner cases that closely reflect real-world hazardous events.}

 AutoScenario~\cite{lu2024realistic} presents a pipeline to generate realistic corner cases using multimodal crash data from NHTSA, including text, images, videos, and semi-structured reports.
-They use GPT-4o with CoT to generate structured scenario descriptions, which are then used to produce road networks in SUMO and agent behaviors in CARLA.
+They use GPT-4o with \gls{cot} to generate structured scenario descriptions, which are then used to produce road networks in SUMO and agent behaviors in CARLA.
 Their scenario refinement is guided by GPS traces and frame-level similarity between simulated and real scenes, to ensure good matching with the original crash event.

-A promising future direction is to incorporate spatial modalities, such as LiDAR point clouds or BEV maps, to obtain a more accurate scene geometry and agent's localization, thereby improving realism beyond what 2D video and depth sensing alone can provide.
-This would better exploit the \glspl{mllm}' capabilities.
+A promising future direction is to incorporate spatial modalities, such as LiDAR point clouds or \gls{bev} maps, to achieve more accurate scene geometries and agents' localization, enhancing realism beyond what 2D video and depth sensing alone can offer.

-\textbf{Metrics:} (I)~\textit{Realism:} accuracy of the generated scene type, vehicles count, and object attributes compared to crash report descriptions; (II)~\textit{Diversity:} variation in structural elements such as lane count, agent density, and route length; (III)~\textit{Controllability:} success rate of generating executable and constraint-compliant scenarios, which was evaluated for instance in SUMO and CARLA.